humphs078/pands-project/README.md

 ### Libraries used:
 + pandas as pd - pandas module used to read in the data set file as a data frame
-+ pandas.plotting - required to produce Andrew's Curves plot, parallel_coordinates, radviz & lag plot
++ pandas.plotting - required to produce Andrew's Curves plot, parallel_coordinates plot, radviz plot & lag plot
 + plotly.figure_factory - module used to create a table of the data for display in the README.md file
 + seaborn - the seaborn module used for plotting data representation - more advanced functionality that matplotlib
-+ matplotlib.pyplot as plt - the matplotlib module used to plot data for visual representation
++ matplotlib.pyplot - the matplotlib module used to plot data for visual representation
 + import csv - used for csv file reading and writing
 + numpy - library used for working with arrays
 + os - this module provides a portable way of using operating system dependent functionality